caiqichang/vscode-toolbox/README.md

 - JavaScript Playground

 ## Usage
-Click the icon on activity bar to open ToolBox, than choose function to use.
+Click the icon on activity bar to open ToolBox, than choose functions to use.

 todo: a screenshot here